 (b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act.

+(2) There shall be credited to the Trust Account —

+(a) all moneys paid to WorkCover WA under section 72I(1)(a); and

+(b) all moneys paid to WorkCover WA under section 72J(2) or (5); and

-(2) There shall be credited to the Trust Account all moneys paid to WorkCover WA under section 218.
+(c) all moneys paid to WorkCover WA under section 218.

 (3) Moneys standing to the credit of the Trust Account shall become one common fund to be invested by WorkCover WA.